uditsahuz/Ai-Blog-Generator/README.md

 The AI prompt template can be modified in `pages/api/generate-post.js` to change how blog posts are generated.

+## Supabase Security & RLS (Production Best Practices)

+- **Row Level Security (RLS) must be enabled on all tables.** This prevents unauthorized direct access.
+- **Use the anon key only in browser-side/client-side code.**
+- **Use the service (admin) key ONLY server-side, e.g., inside API routes.** Never expose your service key to the browser/client!
+- All data writes (insert, update, delete) are performed by API routes using the service key (via `supabaseAdmin`).
+All public reads (blog viewing, home page, posts, etc.) use the anon key.
+- Double check your `.env.local` and deployment dashboard (e.g. Vercel) so that env variables are never accidentally exposed.
+- If adding new Supabase tables for advanced features, create appropriate RLS policies and ensure they are enabled by default.

 ## Deployment

 ### Vercel (Recommended)